StackMCP

 6. Documentation: Context7 MCP keeps every library reference up to date.

-For the complete pre-configured stack, visit stackmcp.dev/stacks/fullstack-web.
-Select your AI client, enter your API keys, and copy the generated config.
-The entire setup takes less than a minute.
+For the complete pre-configured stack, visit the Full-Stack Web Stack -- select your AI client, enter your API keys, and copy the config.

 Related Stacks